 The farm has always aimed to evolve and improve its cultivation practices, relying on top-tier partners.
 The Nanoboost system was installed in August 2024.

-“We learned about EOD’s Nanoboost system through Schetelig, with whom we’ve had a close partnership for years.
+“We learned about Nanoboost system through EOD reseller, with whom we’ve had a close partnership for years.
 We wanted to invest in Nanoboost because we believe—and have now seen firsthand—that oxygen-rich water promotes plant health,” Jesper explains.
-“Our collaboration with Schetelig and EOD has been smooth, and we haven’t encountered any major issues with the device.”
+“Our collaboration with reseller and EOD has been smooth, and we haven’t encountered any major issues with the device.”

 “We wanted to invest in Nanoboost because we believe—and have now seen firsthand—that oxygen-rich water promotes plant health.” – Jesper Prinsén